dineshkumar741/Variant-calling-workflow/README.md

       Removal of low-quality bases and adapters

-   step 1,2,3 were not performed as they were not required for this project.
+   step 2,3 were not performed as they were not required for this project.

 4. Alignment:

       FASTQ to SAM using BWA-MEM

-5. Post-alignment Processing:
+5. Post-alignment Processing samtools:

       SAM to BAM conversion